Convex and Non-convex Optimization Under Generalized Smoothness: Non-convex setting

 is the supremum gradient norm below the level set of the initial function value.
-They argue $M$ could be potentially very large, and thus view the $\cO(M\epsilon^{-2})$ complexity as a negative result, claiming this as evidence that constant-stepsize GD can be slower than GD with gradient clipping, since in the latter case, they obtain the $\cO(\epsilon^{-2})$ complexity without $M$.
+If $M$ is very large, then the $\cO(M\epsilon^{-2})$ complexity can be viewed as a negative result, and as evidence that constant-stepsize GD can be slower than GD with gradient clipping, since in the latter case, they obtain the $\cO(\epsilon^{-2})$ complexity without $M$.
+However, based on our Corollary~\ref{cor:bd_g_by_f}, their $M$ can be actually bounded by our $G$, which is a constant.
+Therefore, the gain in adaptive methods is at most by constant factors.

-However, it is important to note that in the specific hard instance where they show the lower bound, $M$ is actually a constant.
-In fact, we can obtain an upper bound on $M$ based on Lemma~\ref{lem:reverse-PL-main}, which implies $M^2\le 2\ell(2M)(f(x_0)-f^*)$.
-If $\ell$ is sub-quadratic, $M$ can be bounded by a constant that {\it only} depends on $f(x_0)-f^*$ and $\ell$.
-Therefore, the two results are not contradictory.
-We further note that bounding $M$ in the result of \citep{zhang2019gradient} can be used to prove convergence of constant-stepsize GD/SGD.
-Such a result, however, would require the stronger assumption of bounded noise in the stochastic setting, whereas our approach only needs the bounded variance condition as in Assumption~\ref{ass:noise}.

 \citep{wang2022provable} further provides a lower bound which shows non-adaptive GD may diverge for some examples.
-However, the lower bound does not allow the stepsize to depend on the initial gradient norm or sub-optimality gap.
-In contrast, our stepsize $\eta$ depends on the effective smoothness constant $L=\ell(G)$, which depends on the initial gradient norm and sub-optimality gap through $G$.
+However, their counter-example does not allow the stepsize to depend on the initial sub-optimality gap.
+In contrast, our stepsize $\eta$ depends on the effective smoothness constant $L$, which depends on the initial sub-optimality gap through $G$.
 Therefore, there is no contradiction here either.
-We should point out that in the practice of training neural networks, the stepsize is usually tuned after fixing the loss function and initialization, so it does indeed depend on the problem instance and initialization.
+We should point out that in the practice of training neural networks, the stepsize is usually tuned after fixing the loss function and initialization, so it does depend on the problem instance and initialization.